MetaAdsTeam/voxels-tutorial/README.md

 ![Image](./media/11.png)

 > <u>EXPECTED STATE</u>: The created Voxels Ad Space  will appear on the My Ad Spaces tab.
 You can start campaigns.
-Available for Voxels - picture creatives, video creatives, YouTube, Twitch streams.
+Available for Voxels - image creatives, video creatives, YouTube, Twitch streams.